vcabral19/SparkEngagementApp/README.md

 # SparkEngagementApp
 A Java Spark Application for Ingest and Calculate Engagement for recently registered user

+## tl;dr
+spark-submit passing step1 or step2 as arguments

 ## Requirements
 #### Open JDK 11.0.10
 #### Spark 3.1.1